 - Preheat oven to 350°F. Line a 8" x 8" baking pan with parchment paper.

-- For the base layer, use a food processor to grind the blanched almonds until they are the texture of fine sand.
-Then, add in the cocoa powder, salt, pitted dates, maple syrup, and melted coconut oil.
+- For the base layer, use a food processor to grind the blanched almonds until the texture of sand.
+Add cocoa powder, pitted dates, maple syrup, and melted coconut oil.
 Process until well combined.
-Pour the mixture into the baking pan, then add the rice puff cereal and oats.
-Stir ingredients in the baking pan and once combined, use your hands to press the ingredients down firmly to create the first layer.
-Bake in the oven for 10 minutes.
-Allow it to cool for 10 minutes while you prepare the next layer.
+Pour mixture into the lined baking pan.
+Pour puffed rice cereal and oats into the pan as well, then use your hands to incorporate.
+Once combined, press down firmly to create the first layer.
+If the dough is sticking, simply wet your hands with a bit of water and continue.
+Bake for 10 minutes.

-- For the peanut butter layer, use a medium sized bowl to combine peanut butter, melted coconut oil, maple syrup, and salt.
-Stir until well combined.
+- Meanwhile, add peanut butter, melted coconut oil, maple syrup and salt in a medium sized bowl.
+Stir until well combined and smooth.
 Pour peanut butter on top of the base layer.
 Use the back of the spoon to spread evenly.
-Place the baking pan in the fridge.
-Refrigerate for 20-30 minutes, until the peanut butter has begun to firm up.
+Place in the fridge while you prepare the melted chocolate.

-- Return to the fridge to set (~2 hours).
-Sprinkle with flaky sea salt (if desired), and slice to serve.
-Store extras in the refrigerator.
+- Put in the fridge to set (approximately 2 hours, or until chocolate is firm).
+Sprinkle with flaky sea salt (if desired); slice and serve.
+Extras should be stored in the refrigerator.

 -**Vegans, make sure you're selecting a chocolate bar that's free from dairy.
 High quality dark chocolate with this high of a cocoa content shouldn't have dairy in it, but read the labels to confirm.